Sarah Doerrer Sarah Doerrer

 Research

 As a researcher, Dr. Doerrer’s interests are in rehabilitation of the hand and upper extremity.
-She serves on the research division of the American Hand Therapy Association and is the Chair of their journal club.
+She is currently running two clinical trials in collaboration with GWU Medical Faculty Associates Orthopaedics examining effects of early ADL education post DRF.
+She serves on the research division of the American Hand Therapy Association and is the education chair for the Capital Hand Therapy Association.

 Awards